ryuji-konishi/AplacChat/README Setup frontend on MacOS.md

-# Setup Front-End on Linux
+# Setup Front-End on MacOS
-This document describes how to setup and run the APLaC Chat front-end web page.
-This web page accepts the text that the user types in, sends the text to the Chat component and shows the result.
+This document describes how to setup and run the APLaC Chat front-end web page *locally on your Mac machine*.
+The final production deployment and publishment will be described in the future.

+This front-end web page accepts the text that the user types in, sends the text to the Chat component and shows the result.

-## Setup Environment (MacOS X + .NET Core 2.0 + Linux)
+## Setup Environment (MacOS X + .NET Core 2.0)
 The front-end web page is develped with .NET Core 2.0 and MacOS X is used as the development machine.
-And finally it will be deployed on a Linux (Red Hat) web hosting server.
+And finally it will be deployed on a web hosting server but it's not described in this document.

 ### Things required in advance
 * .NET Core 2.0 SDK for Mac